nazmus-saqueeb-ashrafi/nazmus-blogfolio/src/pages/posts/setup-node-project.md

 <hr></hr>

+- Once all this is done run the command "npm run server".
+The server should connect and be listening to port 3000.
-- Next we can use a http client like Postman to access our route.
-Just use the GET, POST, PUT, DELETE request _'http://localhost:5000/api/posts'_.
+- Next we can use a http client like Postman or Insomnia to access our route.
+Just use the GET, POST, PUT, DELETE request _'http://localhost:3000/api/post'_.
+To test send a post request to get a message of "set post" back.

 <br></br>